HordurPalsson/Kest2vw/Windows Verkefni/Windows Verkefni.md

 ## 11.4.5.3 Lab - Other Useful Commands(sleppa step 2 í part 2)

 When does the password expire?
+> 10/3/2023

+## 11.5.2.4 Lab - Share Resources

+## 11.5.6.2 Lab - Windows Remote Desktop and Assistance

+Record the name of this computer.
+> DESKTOP-SBSOHAH

+Click Advanced settings.
+Question:
+What is the current Remote Desktop Port?
->
+> 3389

-Record the network resource information provided by your instructor.
-Network Resource:
+What CLI command would you use to get the IP address?
->
+> ipconfig /all

 Username:
->
+> bingo bongo

 Password:
->
+> pass.123

-What is the local drive letter assigned to the connected resource?
+What message is displayed on the remote computer and how much time is mentioned?
 >